 I’d done all the exploration, the research, and ultimately wasted a lot of precious time that I may not have.
 And I did reach the angry stage.
 Angry that I didn’t know about HSCT years ago.
 The last thing any of us want is to miss a possibly genuine opportunity.

 So I figured I needed to at least try this one treatment that’s had success.
 Not 100% success.
 But success for over 70% of people (in later stages) so ‘they’ seem to say.
 I had to try an autologous haematopoetic stem cell transplant.
 Didn’t I?
 I decided 'yes'.
 For about a week.

 I’m still tossing it all around.
 At this stage, you probably will be too.

 Russia has a long wait for HSCT, and I got as far as preparing an email to send to the hospital in Russia.
 Haven’t sent it yet, might not need to.
 Nonetheless I’m all ready.
 I'm lucky enough to have the dollars available, so you'd have to say I'm actually tinkering on the proverbial brink.

-Guess that all makes me sound a tad bitter, I’m not.
+Guess that all makes me sound a tad strange, and maybe bitter at times - I’m not.
 I’m impatient, that’s true.
 But I truly don’t blame anyone for the fact that the available drugs haven’t yet worked.
 Nobody has seemed to know how to get rid of this disease.
 The available drugs were all there was, and I’ve been offered them.
 Plus there’s no denying that there’s plenty of work being done to find that elusive cure.
 I think I speak for all of us living with MS, when I say we truly appreciate the effort, the knowledge, and the hours spent in the lab.